5 things to consider before dressing up your pet

 If your dog is already hot and bothered by its costume, that’s a recipe for fights and possible injuries.

-Your vet won’t be impressed, though fortunately if you’ve got pet insurance, you could be covered for the cost of patching your animal back up, with certain conditions depending on the policy you’ve chosen.
+Your vet won’t be impressed, though fortunately if you’ve got insurance for your pet, you could be covered for the cost of patching your animal back up, with certain conditions depending on the policy you’ve chosen.

 Is it respectful?